kubk/mobx-form-lite/docs/example-nested-dynamic-form.md

 <<< ../playground/src/examples/antd-dynamic-form-ex/select-field.tsx

 ::: info
-You write a field component once to adapt to your UI kit and then reuse it anywhere in the project.
+You write a field component once to adapt it to your UI kit and then reuse it anywhere in the project.
 The `mobx-form-lite` will release ready-to-use fields for the popular UI kits in the future.
 :::

 ## Store context